Minghsin University of Science and Technology: History

 The Ministry of Education agreed MHIT to upgrade to a full university called Ming Hsin University of Science and Technology on 1 September 2002, and established three colleges: College of Engineering, Management, and Service Industries.
 In the same year, master's degree programs were added.

 Campus

 The campus is situated in Hsinchu County covering a complex of 32 acres (320,000 m²) overlooking Hsinchu City.
 It is close to both Hsinchu Industrial Park and the renowned Hsinchu Science-based Industrial Park.

 Organization

-A president heads the university, and it is divided into four colleges, each having a variety of departments:
+A president heads the university, and it is divided into six colleges, each having a variety of departments: